JacDo/Catullus-poems/README.md

 - Translations are loaded from JSON files
 - The app uses LLaMA 3 (via Groq’s API) to compare translations and generate sarcastic rewrites
-- Prompts are crafted for literary precision and aesthetic judgment — with just the right
+- Prompts are crafted for literary precision and aesthetic judgment — with just the right amount of mockery

+---

+## 💡 Coming Soon?

+- 🔎 Poem search & theme filters
+- 📥 Export rewrites to PDF or Markdown
+- 🪞 Add your own translation and rewrite *in your style*

+---

+## 💌 Credits

+Created with literary spite and love by [JacDo](https://github.com/JacDo)
+Inspired by the wit of Gaius Valerius Catullus and the pettiness of the modern internet

+---

+## 🛑 Disclaimer

+This project uses the Groq API to generate outputs.
+Be mindful of usage limits and rate caps.
+Never commit your `.env` file!

+---